 5 Some may not like talk of ends and insist that they can accommodate a non-absolute prohibition against φ -ing simply by claiming that, when the amount of good that can be produced by φ -ing is sufficiently great, the moral reason that the agent has to produce so much goodness outweighs the moral reason that they have to refrain from φ -ing.
-But I don't see how this claim substantively differs from the claim that, when the amount of good that can be produced by φ -ing is sufficiently great, the end of producing so much goodness will be weightier than the end of refraining from φ -ing.
+But I don't see any substantive difference between this claim and the claim that, when the amount of good that can be produced by φ -ing is sufficiently great, the end of producing so much goodness will be weightier than the end of refraining from φ -ing.